 - In Fullmetal Alchemist, Edward Elric lost his arm in exchange for bonding his brother Alphonse's soul to a suit of armor.
 In the climactic fight against God!Father, Alphonse sacrifices this bond in exchange for his brother's arm (his automail having been trashed moments earlier, his normal arm impaled on a sharp rod, pinning him, and with Father slowly marching his way, fully intent of using him as a Philosopher's Stone).
 The same isn't possible for Al's body or Ed's leg, however, as they were used attempting to bring their mother back to life.
 Ed finds another way to retrieve Al's body, but he just decides to live with his automail leg.

-- In Saint Seiya, Shiryu's heart stops when Seiya hits his Achilles Heel.
+- In Saint Seiya, Shiryu's heart stops when Seiya hits his Achilles' Heel.
 The only way to make it beat again is to hit him again from the oposite side.

 Comic Books Skoob Cimoc

 - In The Essential Silver Surfer the Surfer goes into the future by accelerating to near-lightspeed.
 He returns to the present by doing the same in the other direction.
+(The former is entirely realistic; the latter is nonsensical.)

-- Captain Carrot And His Amazing Zoo Crew escaped from a black hole by flying their rocketship through it backwards.
+- Captain Carrot and His Amazing Zoo Crew! escaped from a black hole by flying their rocketship through it backwards.
 No points for asking how it's possible to fly a rocketship backwards in the first place.
 Justified, since this is Earth-C, the cartoon dimension, which is supposed to have cartoon physics.

 - In The Incredible Hulk, Banner's Girlfriend Of The Week, Kate Waynesboro, gets dumped into some wacky gizmo and comes out the other end as an evil, female version of MODOK, complete with giant head and hoverchair.
 Naturally, sending her through the machine again backwards returns her to normal.